mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 .find({ author: /Hamedani$/i })
 ```

-And finally, let's look at the last example
+And finally, let's look at the last example.
+What if you want to look for *courses* who's author contains the word *Mosh*?
+So *Mosh* can be at the beginning